svaarala/duktape/doc/hobject-alg-getprop.rst

   var s = new String("foo");
   s.test;      // prints 'object'

-Behavior in Ecmascript implementations seems to vary:
+Behavior in ECMAScript implementations seems to vary:

 * NodeJS / V8: prints 'string' and 'object' as expected